 We always try to do the right thing and follow the school rules.

-Shine like stars with gentle strength
+Shine like stars with gentleness

 We show gentle strength.